Hey, can I point something out real quick here, folks?

 Yeah.

-Because I think it's important to deliver our opinions and whatnot by particular issue in the party line.
+Because I think it's important to deliver our opinions and whatnot by a particular issue.

 If there is not a Democrat you would vote for, you're biased.